|Global Knowledge Gateway||

 While our results are broadly representative of the global outlook for SMPs, caution is necessary before generalizing the results to specific countries, regions, or SMPs of all sizes.

-However, the survey results indicate a fairly positive year for SMPs overall in 2016 given revenues increases.
+However, the survey results indicate a fairly positive year for SMPs overall in 2016 given revenues increased.
 But, despite this, SMP and SME challenges are ever present.
 Going forward, practitioners will need to ensure that they maintain relevance by equipping themselves properly, while simultaneously helping their clients cope with an uncertain economic environment and rapid technological advances.
 SMPs need to consider how they can best leverage technology to reduce costs and offer value-added services to meet clients’ changing demands and expectations.

 IFAC and its member organizations, with strategic insights and advice from the IFAC SMP Committee, will continue to support the critical SMP sector, which provides the services that ensure small businesses survive and thrive around the world.
 But it is SMPs that will have to take the first step and ask the question, “Are we ready to embrace all these changes?”
 We believe the choice has never been clearer.